Fishest/school/_posts/2010-05-06-final-project-result.markdown

 Introduction
 ------------------------------------------------------------

-For the final project [assignment][] I was tasked with reimplementing the algorithm discussed in the [superpixel][] paper.
+For the final project [assignment][] I was tasked with re-implementing the algorithm discussed in the [superpixel][] paper.
 In this paper the authors propose a novel system for segmenting an image given only a feature map of the image.
 Their implementation differs from traditional image segmentation techniques in that they attempt to preserve